• Skip to primary navigation

 Behind the scenes, creating balance takes a bit of acidity (hello lime and vinegar), a hint of sweetness, and just the right amount of soy sauce to make it savory and add that umami punch that we all crave.
 This peanut sauce my friends, had earned it’s title of being “the best.”
 Its truly that good.

-Cut lime on white juice squeezer
+Cut lime on a white juice squeezer

 Where to even start?
 First, I’m quite picky about peanut sauce and have tested this recipe dozens of times over the years.
 I’ve tried other variations and keep coming back to this combo.